 - Bleeding, Swollen and Tender Gums at The Wisdom Teeth Site

-For Fort Worth residents who have practiced proper oral hygiene every day of their lives, the sudden appearance of bleeding, swollen, and tender can be quite shocking.
+For residents who have practiced proper oral hygiene every day of their lives, the sudden appearance of bleeding, swollen, and tender can be quite shocking.
 If you’ve never experienced this type of symptom before, it could be the result of impacted wisdom teeth.
 Let one of our doctors examine your mouth to determine if you need to have your wisdom teeth removed.

 - Sudden, Painful Headaches